Chief executives and the itch to quit

 LONDON On approaching his 60th birthday this year, long-serving Tullow Oil boss Aidan Heavey told staff he felt "like two 30 year-olds".

-Swiss engineering group ABB's 55-year old boss Joe Hogan is also going, for "private reasons".
-Pierre-Olivier Beckers, 53, is walking out on Belgian retailer Delhaize, and Paul Walsh, 57, is waving goodbye to drinks multinational Diageo.
+Swiss engineering group ABB's 55-year old boss Joe Hogan ABBN.VX is also going, for "private reasons".
+Pierre-Olivier Beckers, 53, is walking out on Belgian retailer Delhaize DELB.BR, and Paul Walsh, 57, is waving goodbye to drinks multinational Diageo (DGE.L).

 All four are about average European CEO age.